 Sumatra coffee comes in three types: Mandheling, Lintong, and Gayo, so tastes will determine what brands are preferred.
 Lintong, a lesser known type from the District of Lintong Nihuta, is grown on a high plateau.

-Its best known for its full body, concentrated flavor of herbal notes, spicy and rich aftertaste, accompanied by a chocolate flavor.
+Its best known for its full body (dark roast), concentrated flavor profile of herbal notes, spicy and rich aftertaste, accompanied by a chocolate flavor.

 It’s also erroneously associated with the Kopi Luwak type of Sumatra.
-However, they are unrelated, as the Kopi Luwak coffee bean undergoes a much different process.
+However, they are unrelated, as the Kopi Luwak coffee bean undergoes a much different processing method.

-Gayo is grown on the Gayo highlands of Central Aceh, and is revered as having the cleanest taste of all Sumatran coffees, due to its special handling during processing.
+Gayo is grown on the Gayo highlands of Central Aceh, and is revered as having the cleanest taste of all Sumatran coffees, due to its special handling during the processing method.
 It boasts of a well balanced body, with fruity and herbal flavors.

-Grown in North Sumatra, Mandheling has low acidity, a light, earthy aroma, and the flavor is described as chocolatey, woody, and herbal.
+Grown in North Sumatra, Mandheling has low acidity, a light, earthy aroma, and the flavor is described as chocolatey, woody, herbal with earthy flavor.
 It is considered by many to be the best of the three.
 If you enjoy a dark roast, full body coffee, you can’t go wrong with this option!

 Sumatra Mandheling Coffee – One of The Most Popular Varieties